 You’ve just had a baby, you’re tired and trying to settle into some sort of routine, just when your friends decide to pop round.
 How do you cope with well-meaning visitors who want to meet the new baby while trying to protect some private time as you adjust to being a new family?
 We have nine tips for managing visitors when you have a new baby

-The thing is, visitors to your home when you have a new baby can be really disruptive.
-So we've brought together nine tips to help you manage any disruption and maintain your sleep routine.
+A new baby!
+Everyone wants to see them and have a cuddle.
+Sadly, having visitors in your home when you have a new baby can be really disruptive.
+We've brought together nine tips to help you manage any disruption and to help you get started on a sleep routine.

-- Don’t let anyone pop into the bedroom ‘just for a look’ as this may disturb your baby before they’re ready to wake up.
+- Don’t let anyone pop into the bedroom ‘just for a look’, as this may disturb your baby before they’re ready to wake up.
 Result – an unhappy baby and parent!

 - Unexpected guests?
 This can create all sorts of chaos, so if you have friends or family who tend to just pop in, ask them to let you know beforehand so you can tell them if it’s a good time or not.
 You could also ask them to pick up any shopping you need, or a coffee!